Learn About LIHEAP in Tennessee

 The Tennessee LIHEAP program one-time payment for utility costs can either be issued to eligible applicants through the Regular Assistance Program (EA) or through the Energy Crisis Program (EC).
 A portion of LIHEAP funding is also used to provide weatherization services to homeowners who qualify.

-Regular Assistance Program Benefits
+Learn About Regular Assistance Program Benefits

 Through the EA, utility assistance for low income families is provided to applicants who prove they meet the program’s low-income guidelines and need assistance with utility bills.
 A one-time payment is issued to assist these families with their utility costs.
 However, the payment is distributed directly to the utility company.
 This ensures the funds are used properly to help the household with heating or cooling costs.

-Energy Crisis Program Benefits
+Learn About Energy Crisis Program Benefits

 To apply for LIHEAP energy crisis benefits, a household must prove it not only meets all program eligibility guidelines but also has an immediate need for funds to prevent a utility shut-off.
 In addition to having an open utility account that is about to be deactivated due to unpaid bills, the household must also meet requirements that relate to household composition.